DavidPav123/ReactTDL/README.md

 # ReactTDL
-A to-do list app styled to my preference.
+A to-do list app styled to my preference made with react.